tjthejuggler/codd/README.md

 TODO
 ====
-divide this_time_difference / average_for_this_ball = this catches_score
-combine x last catches to get the current consistency scores
+show a catches per minute

+make another time time consistency that is based on last x catches as well as the current one that we have now that is based on the whole pattern

+make something that checks to see if multiple identical catches are being submitted

+make separate catch counts for each ball

+new catch listing system
+  it should show time since last catch and intensity at a glance

 consistency considerations
   should we try to stay as close to the average timing for each ball, or should it be based on first n catches

-make a time consistency rating every time a ball is caught, calculate the time since it was last caught, compare that time to the average time it takes to catch it and make a score for this combine the scores off all balls make a intensity consistency rating make an overall consistency rating
+make a intensity consistency rating first make sure that catch feeling translates well to the number given the process should be pretty similar to make an overall consistency rating

 make a 2d array that holds the info from every catch, including the time